LHD (load, haul, dump machine)

 LHD (load, haul, dump) loaders are similar to conventional front end loaders but developed for the toughest of hard rock mining applications, keeping overall production economy, safety, and reliability in consideration.
 They are extremely rugged, highly maneuverable, and exceptionally productive.
 More than 75% of the world's underground metal mines use LHD for handling the muck of their excavations.

 Constructional details

 LHDs have powerful prime movers, advanced drive train technology, heavy planetary axles, four-wheel drive, articulated steering, and ergonomic controls.
-Their narrower, longer, and lower profile make them most suitable for underground application where height and width are limited.
+Their narrower, longer, and lower profile make them most suitable for underground applications where height and width are limited.
 As the length is not a limitation in a tunnel and decline, LHD loaders are designed with sufficient length.
 The length improves axial weight distribution and bucket capacity can be enhanced.
 The two-part construction with central articulation helps in tracking and maneuverability.
 In mining, there is a limitation for shifting heavy equipment, and sometimes, an LHD has to be shifted through a shaft while dismantled.